 12. Why does my cat love to tear paper?

 Tearing paper might also satisfy your cat's natural urges to hunt; cats tear up and rip off parts of their prey before eating them (yeah, gross).
 Cats that are experiencing anxiety are known to tear paper too.
-Cats also like to leave their smell on things to mark their territory and chewing on paper might be part of this behavior.
-If your cat is trying to actually eat or ingest paper, though, you should take them to the vet to rule out any nutritional deficiencies or dental problems causing the behavior.
+If your cat is trying to actually eat or ingest paper, though, take them to the vet to rule out any nutritional deficiencies or dental problems causing the behavior.

 13. Why does my cat flick his tail?